Welcome to our website

 Click on the picture below to get a clearer view of the trophy we designed for the Clarsach Society

 We sell from our studio as well as through various retail outlets throughout both Scotland and England.
-We exhibit at the Scotland's Trade Fairs in Glasgow and sometimes can even be found at craft fairs, the main one we do is our local game fair at Moy Hall on the first Friday and Saturday in August.
-If you meet us at a show let us know that you found us on the web.
+We rarely exhibit at trade fairs and craft fairs.
+If you do meet us at a show let us know that you found us on the web.

 If you are going to be in our area contact us so we can give you directions to the studio and then come and see us at work.
 We are usually open to visitors Tuesday to Saturday from 11am to 4.30pm, February to December.
 You may catch us still working there at 11pm sometimes!
 It is best to give us a phone before visiting just to check that we are in and open as we may be away delivering our latest creation.